 Vassa in the Night is a magical realism story based on a Russian fairytale.
 I loved the cast of characters and the unique setting.
 I would recommend this book as it is so different from anything I’ve read before and the perfect book for the fall!

-INTERVIEW: Sarah Porter, Author of Vassa in the Night
+Q&A: Sarah Porter, Author of Vassa in the Night

 Q: I stumbled across this statement on your website: “Realism makes little sense to me and I experience more truth in the fantastic.”
 I was so blown away by this that I really had to stop and think for a few minutes.
 What fantasy books do you enjoy?
 Was there one in particular that inspired you to become an author?